 [Courtesy of the Ministry of National Defense]

 South Korea currently has about 550,000 young men serving their mandatory military service.
-Every able-bodied South Korean male aged 18 to 28 is required to serve for more than 18 months.
-Those who are not physically or mentally able enough to serve in the military are assigned as public service workers deployed to local administrative facilities including elderly homes and district administration offices.
+Every able-bodied South Korean male aged 18 or above is required to serve for at least 18 months.
+Some men who are not physically or mentally able enough to serve in the military are assigned as public service workers deployed to local administrative facilities including elderly homes and district administration offices.

 Among all military occupational specialties, military kitchen crew are considered one of the hardest jobs.
 They are the first ones to wake up at about 5:00 a.m. and the last ones to go to bed.
 They are exposed to many safety accidents such as burn injuries and respiratory diseases.
 Military cooks are constantly under a lot of stress because they cannot get enough sleep.